ObelusFamily/Anythink-Market-547gu/readme.md

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.

-## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+## Steps to run the App on a new machine

+1. Have Docker installed.

+2. Go inside the project folder, open a terminal and run the command `docker-compose up`.

+3. Open [backend](http://localhost:3000/api/ping) and [frontend](http://localhost:3001/register) to test it out.